markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Try It Yourself**: Try out some code and see if you can do some styling on your own.

-> **Hint**: Don't forget to add the semicolon or red syntax errors will prevent your CSS from formatting.
+> **Hint**: Don't forget to add semicolons at the end of your rule-set declarations or the browser won't understand them.

 > **Pause**: Can you forsee any issues with having our form container keeping a relative position in relation to our hero section?
 What are the viable options and why?
 > **Answer**: We would use absolute or relative positioning since static is simply the position of the element in the natural flow of the document and cannot be repositioned and fixed position relates to a position relative to the viewport or browser window.
 It is possible to use relative positioning to get the initial layout according the the mock-up.
 However absolute position is the correct answer since this value allows us to position the element offset from a side of the parent element, in our case the hero section.
 We can then simply declare our form container must be offset from the bottom and right side of the hero section by either a specific amount.